abelsj60/my-site/app/data/projects/jamesabels.md

 type:
   'Coding'
 technologies:
-  'Cloud: Github Pages ∙ Language: Javascript, HTML, CSS ∙ Framework: React'
+  'Cloud: Github Pages | Language: Javascript, HTML, CSS | Framework: React'
 responsibility:
   'Creator and developer'
 story:
-  'My site is a Single Page Application masquerading as a Web site.
-It explores the intersection between storytelling and hand-crafted code.
-Built with ❤️ in N.Y.C.'
+  'This portfolio site explores what happens when a creative codes.'
 captions: [
-  "Floating text gives an overview about me, and a big, bold illustration teases the site's main story.", 'The story of my life, featuring magical creatures, custom illustrations, and wide-eyed enthusiasm.', "A project page showcasing the software I oversaw as founder of Three Minute Media.
-A menu button and thumbnails are stored on the shelf above the content so they're easily accessible.", "An article page featuring one of the clips that I wrote as a staff reporter at Forbes.
-The component that creates this page is shared with Reverie, the site's blog, to make site maintenance easier."
+  "Full-screen illustrations and a secret magic spell bring my imagination to life.", "I came to N.Y.C. after law school to write professionally.
+Here are some of my stories.", "This children's book for adults let me experiment with traditional storytelling methods online.", "This digital business card tells you who I am and how you can contact me."
 ]
 mainImages: [
   '/jea/ja-home-page-xnc',